 MilitaryCorruption.com (MCC) was established by Brigadier General Peter E. Genovese Jr., and Major Glenn MacDonald in year 2000.
 BG Genovese joined the U.S. Army as a tactician and battalion commander.
 He became a full colonel at age 42, and was promoted to brigadier general at age 47.
 Following his tour with the Army, he joined the New Jersey National Guard.

 Genovese was a graduate of the University of Scranton, Pennsylvania; the Command and General Staff College, Fort Leavenworth, Kan.; the U.S. Army War College, Carlisle Barracks, Pa.; and the National War College, Washington, D.C.

 BG Peter Genovese passed away on May 19, 2002 at age sixty-four.
 Of all his accomplishments, which were many, he was no doubt most proud of establishing this website and his position as Chairman of the Board for MilitaryCorruption.com.

 Two years before his death, General Genovese asked his trusty assistant Major Glenn MacDonald if he would create a website to expose the corruption occurring all around them.
 Genovese said he would fund it, if MacDonald would write it and a new alliance was formed to FIGHT FOR TRUTH AND EXPOSE THE CORRUPT.

 OUR LEADER FOR EIGHTEEN YEARS

-In his civilian job he worked in various journalism capacities including the rough and tumble world of tabloid journalism in New York City.
-He covered the mafia, corrupt politicians and an up-and-coming businessman by the name of Donald J. Trump.
+In his civilian job he worked in various journalism capacities including the rough and tumble world of tabloid journalism at the New York Post where he covered the mafia, corrupt politicians, and an up-and-coming businessman by the name of Donald J. Trump.